satansdeer/satansdeer.github.com/_posts/2018-03-19-gradient-coin-tutorial-part-2.markdown

 Here we imported an `ERC721` token interface from `zeppelin-solidity` lib and defined a contract that accepts __non-fungible token__ address and assigns it to a public variable `nonFungibleContract`.

-We need to have a reference to __non-fungible token__ contract to be able to call it's methods, like `transfer`.
+We need to have a reference to the __non-fungible token__ contract to be able to call it's methods, like `transfer`.

 Let's add a test to check if it assigns the address successfully.
 Create file `TokenAuctionTest.js` in `test` folder: